codebyshennan/GTX-CS1332-DSA/Circularly&DoublyLL/notes.md

 ## Removing from the front
 - Removing from the front becomes a bit trickier than just moving the head forwards
 - Move the data from `head.next` into `head`
+- Remove the second node from the list
+- Cost of removing is `O(1)`
+- Edge case: if the size of a singly-linked list is 1, the `head` must be set to `null`

+## Removing from the back
+- No special `O(1)` technique
+- Must traverse the CLL to stop one short of the last node (need access to that pointer)
+- Redirect that reference to the `head`

 ## Where do we find LinkedLists
 - Singly Linked List